 False Advertisement

-A lot of SEO hosting companies have this unsavoury habit of marketing their unique IPs as the be-all-end-all solution to your websites’ rankings on SERPs, marketing it to business owners, small and large.
+Many SEO hosting companies have the unsavoury habit of marketing their unique IPs as the best and end-all solution to your websites’ rankings on SERPs, marketing them to large and small business owners.

 It’s hopefully obvious by now in this article that SEO hosting only works with medium to large businesses with multiple sites up and running and linking back to each other.

-But an individual or a small business doesn’t reap as much benefit as the companies try to convince them.
-So it’s worth considering this before buying a package.
-There’s also the fact that many SEO hosting companies tend to buy and sell expired domains, and the reliability of their hardware is almost always suspect.
+But individuals or small businesses don’t reap as much benefit as companies try to convince them, so it’s worth considering this before buying a package.
+Many SEO hosting companies also tend to buy and sell expired domains, and the reliability of their hardware is almost always suspect.

 You might not give it much thought, but if your site were to go down for a mere few minutes, you’d notice a sizeable loss in interest because people tend to remember how buggy a site is.